Harborough FM

-Harborough FM (HFM) is a community radio station covering Market Harborough, South Leicestershire and North Northamptonshire in England.
+Harborough FM (HFM) is a community radio station in Market Harborough, Leicestershire, England.
+The station broadcasts to south Leicestershire and North Northamptonshire.

-HFM was originally formed in November 1994 with the aim to provide a local FM radio station for Market Harborough and South Leicestershire as it was generally felt that the established independent local stations and the local BBC stations failed to cater for the population of South Leicestershire.
+HFM was originally formed in November 1994.
 Between 1994 and 2004, the station carried out eleven successful broadcasts, the last one being in June 2004.
-These broadcasts were made under the Radio Authority's 'Restricted Service Licence' scheme which allowed the station to broadcast for a maximum period of 28 days.
+These broadcasts were made under the Radio Authority's "Restricted Service Licence" scheme which allowed the station to broadcast for a maximum period of 28 days.

 Launch

 On 15 June 2005 HFM were awarded a full-time licence by Ofcom to broadcast to Market Harborough and South Leicestershire 24 hours a day, 365 days a year.

-The station launched on Saturday 10 February 2007 with a live broadcast from The Square in Market Harborough's town centre.
-The station was switched on by Eva Winston-Hart, a local toddler suffering from a rare form of leukemia.
-The first official voice on the station was that of Chris Jones, Programme Controller, and the first record played was "Are You Ready For Love" by Elton John.
+The station launched on Saturday 10 February 2007 with a live broadcast from The Square in Market Harborough town centre.
+The station was launched by Eva Winston-Hart, a local child suffering from a rare form of leukaemia.
+The first official voice on the station was that of Chris Jones, Programme Controller, and the first record played was "Are You Ready for Love" by Elton John.